argoproj-archive/docs/content/a_introduction_topics/Min_Req_AWS_Resources_4_Argo.md

 # Prerequisites for Argo to Run on AWS

-<a name="MinResourceType4AWS"></a>Q. To enable Argo to run in AWS, you must meet the following minimum AWS resource requirements:
+<a name="MinResourceType4AWS"></a>To enable Argo to run in AWS, you must meet the following minimum AWS resource requirements:

 * A Virtual Private Cloud (VPC) with a subnet that can access a NAT gateway.
 (The creator instance will need to download the software to install.)
 * You must provision the resource types listed in the following table: